Free Download

 Free to view, filter and triage.
 Forensic Edition unlocks export and branded PDF reports.

-Sherlock Universal Events Viewer is a forensic event-log triage tool that turns raw Windows event logs into plain-English narratives.
+Sherlock Forensics Universal Events Viewer is a forensic event-log triage tool that turns raw Windows event logs into plain-English narratives.
 One-click buttons answer the questions that actually matter.
 Did anyone log in?
 Was the audit log cleared?
 Did Defender get disabled?
 Free to use; Forensic Edition unlocks export and branded PDF reports.

 Free Forever